JackHast/project-1-group-4/README.md

 ![image](https://github.com/JackHast/project-1-group-4/assets/131254350/94bb3a0d-553b-4fe3-b231-4bc857bec29f)

-### The assessment of healthcare facilities: hospital beds and number of testing
+### Assessment of healthcare facilities: hospital beds and number of testing
 **Comparing hospital beds to the population of the country**